remg427/misp42splunk/README.md

 - you may filter the results using type and category parameters
 - you may overwrite the misp server parameters for this search

+## Alert sent to TheHive
+When you create an alert, you may add an alert action to create alerts in TheHive
+### collect results in Splunk
+you may build a search returning some values for these fields

+    autonomous-system
+    domain
+    file
+    filename
+    fqdn
+    hash
+    ip
+    mail
+    mail_subject
+    other
+    regexp
+    registry
+    uri_path
+    url
+    user-agent

+and one field to group rows.
+For example

+    | eval id = md5(some common key in rows belonging to the same alert)
+    | table id, autonomous-system, domain, file, filename, fqdn, hash, ip, mail, mail_subject, other, regexp, registry, uri_path, url, user-agent

+Values may be empty for some fields; they will be dropped gracefully.
+You may add any other columns, they will be passed as elements but only fields above are imported as observables when you create/update a case.
+### create the alert action "Alert to create THEHIVE alert(s)"
+fill in fields.
+If value is not provided, default will be provided if needed.

 ## Alert to create MISP event(s)
-When you create an alert, you may add an alert action to create events based on search results
+When you create an alert, you may add an alert action to directly create events in MISP based on search results

 ### collect results in Splunk
 At the moment you need to search and prepare the results as a table with the following command
     | table _time type value to_ids eventkey info category

 * Mandatory fields:
-    - _time: the timestamp will be converted to YYYY-MM-DD for event date
+    - _time: the timestamp will be converted to YYYY-MM-DD for event date. if not provided, set to localtime
     - type: the type of attribute.
 It must use MISP attribute names
     - value: the value of the attribute - you should check that the value complies with the type

 * Optional fields:
     - to_ids: if not defined, set to False
     - category: if not defined, set to None and populated in relation with the type of attribute